-So you´ve chosen your wedding photographer, the wedding dress, the flowers and chosen a hairstyle, but what about your Bridal Jewellery?
-There are so many choices when planning a wedding, however there are some golden rules that should be applied, which will help narrow down your options.
+So you’ve chosen your wedding photographer, the wedding dress, the flowers and a wedding hairstyle, but what about your bridal jewellery?
+There are so many choices when buying wedding jewellery, however there are some golden rules that should be applied, which will help you to narrow down your options.

+First and foremost – choose your gown first, then choose your bridal jewellery to complement it.
 Is the gown traditional, modern, simple and flowing, old-world or romantic?
-Your jewellery should reflect the look and feel you are going for. eg. If you have a modern dress, try choosing accessories with a modern edge, a simple dress may mean that you can have fun your with your jewellery and consider a striking necklace and smaller earrings.
+Your jewellery should reflect the look and feel you are going for.
+For example if you have a modern dress, try choosing accessories with a modern edge, a simple dress may mean that you can have fun your with your jewellery and consider a striking necklace and smaller earrings.

 Remember, the big golden rule when choosing bridal jewellery is not to overdo it.
-If you dress is more elaborate, try to keep the jewellery simple eg. go for and earring and bracelet set.
+If your dress is elaborate, try to keep the jewellery simple and just go for an earring and bracelet set.

 The neckline of the dress is another thing to consider.
 Strapless gowns are very popular at the moment however they mean that a lot of skin will be visible.
 A gorgeous choker or elaborate necklace with drops can work really well at completing your look without detracting from the gown and will fill in more skin so that you don’t look too bare.

 It is also wise to mirror the necklace with the neckline of the dress. ie. a V-shaped or sweet heart neck would look great with a V-shaped or Y-shaped necklace that comes down to a drop.
-For dresses with higher necklines, you may want to consider have a more striking head-piece/tiara or try some chandelier earrings.
+For dresses with higher necklines, you may want to consider a more striking head-piece or tiara, or perhaps try some chandelier earrings.

-If you decide not to go for a veil, then there are some fantastic options around like Fascinators with or without netting, diamante hairpins or a tiara.
+If you decide not to go for a veil, then there are some fantastic alternatives around like fascinators with or without netting, diamante hairpins or a tiara on its own.

 Longer hair will give you more options with hairstyles and tiaras.
 Remember if you are having an up-style you will probably need a larger tiara to balance out the look.